ppy/osu-wiki/wiki/Play_Styles/en.md

 Simply, the player would press the assigned keyboard keys to hit the drum parts.
 By default, `X`/`C` were for the drum center (Red) and `Z`/`V` were for the drum rim (Blue).

 There are two main styles of setting the keys placement in the keyboard: KDDK (Taiko default, or BRRB) or DDKK/KKDD (or RRBB/BBRR).
-The letters represent the placement of the drum rim or drum center (e.eg.
-K in KDDK for drum rim, and D for the drum center).
+The letters represent the placement of the drum rim or drum center (e.g. K in KDDK for drum rim, and D for the drum center).

-*Note For key-binding, the default is `Z` `X` `C` `V` (KDDK, or BRRB).*
+*Note: For key-binding, the default is `Z` `X` `C` `V` (KDDK, or BRRB).*

 ### Taiko controller